 First, actionable PGx variants were entered into each patient’s electronic medical record.
 Next, when a provider ordered a medication relevant to the patient’s pharmacogenomic results, an alert was triggered based on clinical decision support rules.
 When considering all five genes together, 99% of the patients carried an actionable PGx variant(s) in at least one gene.
 This means that in nearly each subject, a genetic variation was found that impacts how the patient metabolizes a medication, and this variation should be reviewed prior to making a prescription decision.

-The RightMed pharmacogenomic solution provides the translation of scientific and clinical information into an intuitive, actionable format for use by healthcare providers.
+The RightMed comprehensive test provides the translation of scientific and clinical information into an intuitive, actionable format for use by healthcare providers.

-At OneOme, data curation and clinical annotations are performed by a team of physicians, scientists, clinicians, and pharmacists.
-The relationships between the medications and pharmacogenes annotated in our database are supported by scientific evidence that meets OneOme’s rigorous criteria for inclusion.
+At OneOme, data curation and clinical annotations are performed by a team of clinical pharmacists and scientists.
+The relationships between the medications and pharmacogenes annotated in our database are supported by scientific evidence that meets OneOme’s rigorous inclusion criteria.
 Genotype-derived classification of medications is provided as a service by OneOme and is intended solely for use by a medical professional.

 Provider considerations are curated by the OneOme clinical development team using sources such as US FOOD AND DRUG ADMINISTRATION (FDA) label excerpts or professional guidelines sourced from CLINICAL PHARMACOGENETICS IMPLEMENTATION CONSORTIUM (CPIC), DUTCH PHARMACOGENOMICS WORKING GROUP (DPWG), FRENCH NATIONAL PHARMACOGENETICS NETWORK (RNPGX) / GROUP OF CLINICAL ONCO-PHARMACOLOGY (GPCO-UNICANCER), or CANADIAN PHARMACOGENOMICS NETWORK FOR DRUG SAFETY (CPNDS).